CodySchrank/gSwitch/README.md

 The gear will have a dot in the middle when the discrete gpu is active.
 Otherwise, it will just look like a gear.
 The current gpu is also reported in the menu.

-**Why did the binary get reported as malicious?**

-The code is not signed because I'm not paying apple $99 a year to do that.
-If you don't trust me I suggest you run it through an online virus scanner or look at the code yourself.

 **Why does the app go back to _dynamic switching_ when a display is plugged in?**

 Unfortunately your mac is designed such that in order to use an external display, it has to use the discrete graphics card.
 And since you plugged in the cable I'm assuming you want to use the display.
 When you unplug the display, if you want to use a different mode, you will have to manually set it (at this time).